William Congdon: Death

 Congdon died on April 15, 1998, his 86th birthday.
 He painted up to a few days before his death.
-The palette range in his last painting reveals unusual combinations and contrapositions: for example, the sky in his very last work - Three Trees - is a startling innovation.
+The palette range in his last painting reveals unusual combinations and contrapositions: for example, the sky in his very last work – Three Trees – is a startling innovation.

 Critical Rediscovery

 Even after his conversion to Catholicism, Congdon still had some opportunities to exhibit his work, both in Italy and in the United States.
 His last one-man show at the Betty Parsons Gallery was held in 1967.
 This date should be considered alongside the general unease felt in American intellectual circles at his conversion; with very few exceptions, critical attention to his work rapidly ceased, and the artist was left for dead in Assisi, a professional suicide.

 The 1962 exhibition at the Palazzo Reale in Milano did not change things; nor did the two Galleria Cadario exhibitions (in Rome and Milan) in 1969.
-A change - though only a partial change - in this situation became apparent in the early 1980s.
+A change – though only a partial one – in this situation became apparent in the early 1980s.
 In 1980 a retrospective exhibition of his work was held in Rimini, Italy, during the first Meeting for Friendship Among Peoples.

 In 1981 a retrospective exhibition of his work at the Palazzo dei Diamanti, in Ferrara, revived public interest in Congdon’s career.
 His “re-appearance” was further helped by the creation, in October 1980, of a Foundation designed to promote knowledge and study of the artist’s work.

 Oil paints

 Throughout his career and as long as he had the strength, Congdon put his entire self into the work, in the smells, the incisions, the scrapings of medium across the hard board.
 His use of materials and on the painting’s surface indicate that his early training in sculpture never left him.
-He applied oil paints on a prepared – often black - board with masonry tools, palette knives, awls and spatulas, as well as large brushes, practically until the end of his life.
+He applied oil paints on a prepared – often black – board with masonry tools, palette knives, awls and spatulas, as well as large brushes, practically until the end of his life.
 Finally, in some cases, he would blow gold or silver powder on to the wet paint.
 In his later years, he forged a singular approach to painting that incorporated the physicality and spontaneity of action painting into forms of figuration and landscape.